History of Derry City F.C.: History in European competition (1964–present)

 On 8 January 2007, however, it was reported that Derry, as league runners-up in 2006, may qualify for the 2007–08 Champions League First Qualifying Round instead in the place of Shelbourne as the league-winners' place was placed under threat by financial problems which could have prevented the club from being awarded the required UEFA licence to compete.
 Indeed, Shelbourne's board effectively jumped before being pushed and eventually opted out of competing, fearing that any team they fielded would damage the UEFA coefficient of the eircom League as the club had had to release their whole first-team prior to the 2007 season and build a new team with mainly youth players.
 This gave Derry the opportunity to take part in the Champions League.
 Derry City were awarded a UEFA licence on 17 April 2007 by the FAI's First Instance Committee, officially permitting them to represent the eircom League in the UEFA Champions League for the 2007–08 European season.
 For that season's Champions League, Derry entered the first qualifying round draw as a seeded team, having had their UEFA coefficients boosted heavily after their successful run in 2006.

+Following the 2007-08 campaign, Derry City qualified for the preliminary rounds of the UEFA Europa League 6 times.
+The 2009-10 campaign was the most successful for the club, when they automatically qualified for round 2, and defeated Latvian Club Skonto FC two to one on aggregate.
+The addition of the UEFA Conference League in 2021 brought new opportunities for European success for Derry City.
+The club qualified for the preliminary rounds in three of the first four years of the competitions existence.
+The most successful UEFA Conference League season came in 2023-24, when Derry City won two qualifying round matches on aggregate against Faroese club Havnar Bóltfelag and Finnish club Kuopion Palloseura.